Agricultural Literacy Week ~ March 19-23, 2018

-In celebration of National Agriculture Week (March 18th-22nd), volunteers throughout the state will read a book with an agricultural theme to second graders.
+In celebration of New York agriculture, volunteers throughout the state will read a book with an agricultural theme to second graders.
 Students and teachers will also benefit from hands-on lessons and receive follow up activities.
-The book will be given to the school library with a bookplate recognizing the donor and NY Ag Literacy Week.
-1,400 books were donated last year while thousands of second graders participated in fun and educational activities.
+The book will be donated to the school or classroom library with a bookplate recognizing the donor and NY Agricultural Literacy Week.
+2,000 books were donated last year while thousands of second graders participated in fun and educational activities.

-2013 Ag Literacy Week begins Monday, March 18th and runs through Friday, March 22nd.
+2018 Agricultural Literacy Week begins Monday, March 19th and runs through Friday, March 23rd.

 Start to Finish the program takes about 30 minutes per classroom.

 - Literacy Volunteers work with their county coordinators to set up visits to their local schools.